arunsupe/ublock-filters/Readme.md

 ## Creating Your Own Filters:
 uBlock Origin [filters](https://github.com/gorhill/uBlock/wiki/Static-filter-syntax#extended-syntax) are rules that tell the browser to hide or modify specific elements on a webpage.
-While these rules can be complex, simple keyword matches can take us a long way (and these are lightweight and performant).
+While these rules can be complex, simple keyword matches can take us a long way.
 For example:
 ```
 !
 Remove any link that that has text that matches hollywood or celebrity (case insensitive)
 *##a:has-text(/Hollywood|Celebrity/i)